 What is Doxylamine Succinate for?

-Doxylamine Succinate is one of the many sedating anti-histamines used to treat sleeping disorder such as insomnia.
+Doxylamine Succinate is one of the many sedating anti-histamines used to treat sleeping disorders such as insomnia.

 How to take Doxylamine Succinate?

-This medication is take it by mouth(oral), and with or without food.
-For a stronger effect, at some patients, it’s recommended to take it with milk in order to avoid stomach ache.
+This medication is taken by mouth(oral), and with or without food.
+For a stronger effect, in some patients, it’s recommended to take it with milk in order to avoid stomach aches.
 You can find Doxylamine Succinate, in pills or tablets, in chewable or liquid form.
 In any case, you have to follow the indication and not take more than the recommended dose.

-It’s not recommended for children under the age of 6 years, for treating cold symptoms, unless it is specifically directed by a doctor.
-On the other hand, children with an age younger than 12 years old are not supposed to consume a dose of 25 milligram tablets, unless the doctor allows it.
-You have to remember that your dose is based in your age, your medical history and the proper therapy.
+It’s not recommended for children under the age of 6 years, to treat cold symptoms, unless it is specifically directed by a doctor.
+On the other hand, children with an age younger than 12 years old are not supposed to consume a dose of 25-milligram tablets, unless the doctor allows it.
+You have to remember that your dose is based on your age, your medical history, and the proper therapy.

-If, you are taking any of the medicament’s mentioned above you should consult with your doctor before starting to take Doxylamine Succinate.
-If, you see any allergic reaction in your body or side effect you should stop the treatment and call your doctor.
+If, you are taking any of the medicaments mentioned above you should consult with your doctor before starting to take Doxylamine Succinate.
+If, you see any allergic reaction in your body or side effects you should stop the treatment and call your doctor.

-Many liquid forms of Doxylamine Succinatecan contain sugar, so if you suffer from diabetes, discuss with your doctor which dosage and consuming method will be safe for you.
+Many liquid forms of Doxylamine Succinate contain sugar, so if you suffer from diabetes, discuss with your doctor which dosage and consumption method will be safe for you.

 Important: Under neither circumstance take more than 4 pills in one day, and do not take a double dose to make up for the one that you forgot.

 The required dose of Doxylamine Succinate to induce hypnosis and help to sleep can be as low as 6.25 mg; however, is generally effective at doses up to 25 mg.